Venkyyy98/Financial-Portfolio-Prediction/README.md

 # 🧠 Financial Portfolio Prediction using Big Data and Sentiment Analysis

 This project combines **financial news sentiment analysis** using FinBERT with **stock return data** to generate actionable trading signals (Buy / Hold / Sell).
-Built using **PySpark**, it demonstrates how large-scale data processing and natural language processing (NLP) can be leveraged for portfolio prediction and strategy evaluation.
+Built using **PySpark on Google Cloud Dataproc clusters**, it demonstrates how large-scale data processing and NLP can be leveraged for portfolio prediction and backtesting.

+📓 View the full notebook here → [notebooks/trading_signal.ipynb](notebooks/trading_signal.ipynb)

 ---